 \section{Abstract}

 Recovering both amplitude and phase information from a system is a fundamental goal of optical imaging.
-At the same time, it is crucial to use a low photon dose to avoid altering the system, particularly when dealing with biological samples.
-Quantum imaging offers a powerful approach for extracting more information per photon than classical techniques, which are ultimately limited by shot-noise.
-However, the trade-off between quantum noise reduction and spatial resolution has been considered a major drawback to the application of quantum techniques to small cellular and sub-cellular structures, where they could offer the most significant benefits.
-In this work, we overcome this limitation by demonstrating a resolution-independent quantum advantage.
-We achieve high-resolution phase imaging limited only by the numerical aperture, while simultaneously attaining quantum noise reduction.
-This enables, for the first time, sub-shot-noise quantitative phase imaging of biological cells.
-Unlike other quantum imaging approaches, our method operates in a quasi-single-shot wide-field mode, retrieves both phase and amplitude information, and does not rely on interferometric measurements, making it intrinsically fast and stable.
-These results pave the way for the immediate application of sub-shot-noise imaging in biology.
+At the same time, it is crucial to operate at low photon doses to avoid altering the sample, particularly in biological applications.
+Quantum imaging provides a powerful route to extract more information per photon than classical techniques, which are ultimately limited by shot-noise.
+However, the trade-off between quantum noise reduction and spatial resolution has long been regarded as a major obstacle to the application of quantum techniques to small cellular and sub-cellular structures, where they could offer the greatest benefits.
+Here, we overcome this limitation by demonstrating sub-shot-noise quantitative phase imaging of biological cells based on the transport-of-intensity equation, enabling high-fidelity, label-free imaging of key cellular and sub-cellular features.
+We achieve high-resolution phase imaging limited only by the numerical aperture, while simultaneously obtaining a resolution-independent quantum advantage.
+Unlike other quantum imaging approaches, our method operates in a quasi-single-shot, wide-field configuration, retrieves both phase and amplitude information, and does not rely on interferometric measurements, making it intrinsically fast and stable.
+These results pave the way for the immediate application of sub-shot-noise imaging in biological microscopy.